pgilfc/dotfiles/README.md

 ## Installing
  - Run cmd/init0.sh
  - Run cmd/init1.sh
- - Reload/Restart your terminal (to one with updated PATH and rtx env activated) if needed
+ - Reload/Restart your terminal (to one with updated PATH and mise env activated) if needed
  - Run cmd/init2.sh

 ## Configs for